goodmanship/mac-dock-reset/README.md

 ==============

 Full screen applications will disable hot corners and other dock functions.
 This script will restore them for you.
+Here is a discussion on the bug: https://discussions.apple.com/thread/3203909?start=15&tstart=0

 Installation
 ------------